Ed94/gencpp/docs/Readme.md

 * import    : ^^
 * module    : ^^

-When it comes to expressions:

 **There is no support for validating expressions.**
 Its difficult to parse without enough benefits (At the metaprogramming level).

-When it comes to templates:

 **Only trivial template support is provided.**
 The intention is for only simple, non-recursive substitution.